rolandtoth/Blog/input/in-search-of-the-best-free-file-manager/index.md

 ![](xyplorer.png)

 XYplorerFree has many nice features that cannot be found elsewhere but the free version does not have all of them.
 I tested the trial version of the Pro version because I could get a free license with providing a Hungarian translation.
-However, I haven’t choosed that path because I found the application a little overcomplicated.
+However, I haven’t choose that path because I found the application a little overcomplicated.
 Perhaps I should have spent more time on it but XYplorer was simply too much for me.
 The application reminded me of Directory Opus which is also very powerful but too complicated (again, for me).

 ### Pros